christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 [^79]: Scipio Africanus was the first high priest in the Flammen Dialis
     cult which made him the claimed son of Jupiter Optimus Maximus.
 His mother was divinely impregnanted by Jupiter.
-He was also the Salian Priest of Mars, 'second Romulus' (founder of Rome), and Consul of the Republic and Censor.
-He was the 'messiah' of Rome.
+He was also the Salian Priest of Mars, "second Romulus" (founder of Rome), and Consul of the Republic and Censor.
+He was the "messiah" of Rome.
 Julius Caesar modeled himself off of Alexander the Great and Scipio.

-[^80]: 'The World's Sixteen Crucified Saviors'.
+[^80]: "The World's Sixteen Crucified Saviors".
 Wikipedia.
     https://en.wikipedia.org/wiki/The_World's_Sixteen_Crucified_Saviors

-[^81]: 'Jesus Among the Julio-Claudians' (2017) by Charles N. Pope'
+[^81]: "Jesus Among the Julio-Claudians" (2017) by Charles N. Pope'
     [[link](https://books.google.se/books/about/Jesus_Among_the_Julio_Claudians.html?id=c7A3DwAAQBAJ&redir_esc=y)]

 [^82]: Josephus, Antiquities, 15.342-3, 16.86-7, 17.20-1 and 52-3